 Under this definition of experiential learning and compared to other institutions of higher education regardless of their geography, Delaware Valley University intends to become the leader in experiential education.
 Period.
 This is truly an aspirational vision, as it should be.

 It is because of our small size, our admirable student to teacher/staff ratio, and our history of leadership in the field that we are positioned to provide the type of education that students need in the 21st century.
 It is an education focused on experience that engages students in the processes necessary to operate in a world that has charged past the tired concept of knowledge/information gatekeepers.
-At Delaware Valley University, students will not receive an education, they will experience one.

-Goal: Infuse the experiential education philosophy broadly and deeply into the curriculum and co-curricular programs.
+Goal 3.1: Infuse the experiential education philosophy broadly and deeply into the curriculum and co-curricular programs.

 Summary of Objectives: After defining the University’s unique foundational principles of experiential education, we will offer professional development for faculty and staff to enhance their ability to provide such educational opportunities.
 We will embed the principles and outcomes of experiential education within curricular, extracurricular and co-curricular programming so that every student is immersed throughout their time at the University.

-Goal: Create a center for excellence in teaching and learning with a focus on experiential education.
+Goal 3.2: Create a center for excellence in teaching and learning with a focus on experiential education.

 Summary of Objectives: We will articulate goals and outcomes for the center that are based on national best practices, then develop, staff, resource, market and brand it as a campus focal point for experiential learning.

-Goal: Communicate and showcase our expertise in experiential education.
+Goal 3.3: Communicate and showcase our expertise in experiential education.

 Summary of Objectives: We will showcase the experiential education outcomes of students, faculty and staff, as well as welcome visitors to campus for workshops and conferences on the topic.